csb324/eleventy-obsidian-ninareth/notes/private notes/Adrienne's thoughts 17.md

 "hi.
 I need to talk to someone." she wishes she could talk to fig.

-she does really like the rose. but why is it LOOKING at her.
+she does really like the rose. but why is it LOOKING at her???

 ### On the party